THE BEST ROAD DISC WHEELSET UPGRADES

 It’s not the fastest accelerating wheelset nor does it do anything special tracking through hard turns so I wouldn’t race on it.
 But if you are a cruising enthusiast and want a good deal, it’s the Best Value of those I’ve reviewed.

-You can find these wheels at the best prices from stores with top customer satisfaction ratings as of August 10, 2018 by clicking on these links to Competitive Cyclist, Amazon UK/EU Tweeks, Cyclestore, Merlin.
+You can find these wheels at the best prices from stores with top customer satisfaction ratings by clicking on these links to Amazon, eBay, UK/EU Tweeks, Merlin.

 BONTRAGER PARADIGM ELITE TLR DISC – GREAT HANDLING AND CRUISING